Mail: simon@natural-photographer.co.uk

 Home Photo Album About Equipment notes

-4 September 1992, Minolta 7000, Minolta 28mm f/2.8, 1/250sec @ f/5.6, Cokin Gray Graduated filter 120, Fujichrome ISO 100.
+4 September 1992, Minolta 7000, Minolta 28mm f/2.8, 1/250sec @ f/5.6, Cokin Grey Graduated filter 120, Fujichrome ISO 100.

 This is the first slide photograph I ever took, which cemented for me a passion in photography that has remained with me to the present day; and what a spectacular subject to start with!
 Without me realising at the time, this photograph is actually a historical document, as it was taken when the bridge was in full working order; note the gondola near the middle of the bridge, which was moving across at the time.
-When I took this photo, I will have taken it as it is a nice subject to have a photo of; today, a photo showing the gondola like this is no longer possible as the bridge is not operational.
+When I took this photo, I will have taken it as it is a nice subject to have a photo of; today, a photo showing the gondola like this is no longer possible as the bridge is currently closed.
 So the photo becomes something more significant as it is a glance into the past.
-In saying that, here’s hoping it can be restored as it is a major piece of industrial heritage.
+In saying that, here’s hoping the bridge can be restored as it is a major piece of industrial heritage.
 Having been across the bridge on numerous occasions, it is a unique experience, and it would be fantastic if it were possible to do this again.

 Another comment to make is that as many years have passed since this photograph was taken, I’d like to think that I have gained sufficient photography experience today that if I were to take a similar picture today, I will at least attempt to ensure the shadow of my head is not showing on the bottom of the frame!